ladjs/react-native-loading-spinner-overlay/Readme.md

 * You can pass a String `color` ColorProp (e.g. `red` or `#ff0000`) to change the default spinner color (by default it is `"white"` for high contrast on the default `overlayColor`; see below)
 * You can control visibility of the spinner using the Boolean prop `visible` (Boolean, by default it is `false`)
 * To change the color of the overlay, pass a ColorProp as the `overlayColor` prop (e.g. `'rgba(0,0,0,0.25)'`)
+* Optional text field, activate by passing textContent Prop and style by passing textStyle Prop

 ```js
 import React, { View } from 'react-native';